tayloradam1999/holberton-system_engineering-devops/README.md

-This repo will be used for shell projects.
+This repo will be used for everything shell, bash, and server work!